Cree: Downstream people ()

-Saskatoon Tribal Council is, as the name suggests, a tribal council that is based out of Saskatoon, Saskatchewan.
-Cree member Nations are: Mistawasis Nêhiyawak, Muskeg Lake Cree Nation, Muskoday First Nation, and One Arrow First Nation.
+Saskatoon Tribal Council is, as the name suggests, a tribal council that is based in Saskatoon.
+Cree member nations are: Mistawasis Nêhiyawak, Muskeg Lake Cree Nation, Muskoday First Nation, and One Arrow First Nation.

-Touchwood Agency Tribal Council, based in Punnichy, Saskatchewan, is a tribal council of four First Nations, collectively known as the Touchwood Hills Cree (Pasākanacīwiyiniwak).
+Touchwood Agency Tribal Council, based in Punnichy, is a tribal council of four First Nations, collectively known as the Touchwood Hills Cree (Pasākanacīwiyiniwak).
 The Cree Nations are: Day Star First Nation, George Gordon First Nation, Kawacatoose First Nation, and Muskowekwan First Nation.

-Yorkton Tribal Council is a tribal council based in Yorkton, Saskatchewan.
+Yorkton Tribal Council is a tribal council based in Yorkton.
 Cree members are: Kahkewistahaw First Nation and Ocean Man First Nation.

 Without affiliation with any tribal council: Beardy's and Okemasis' Cree Nation, Cowessess First Nation, Ochapowace Nation, Onion Lake Cree Nation, Pheasant Rump Nakota First Nation, White Bear First Nations.

 Upstream people ()

-Agency Chiefs Tribal Council is a tribal council located in Spiritwood, Saskatchewan representing three First Nations: Pelican Lake First Nation, Big River First Nation, and Witchekan Lake First Nation.
+Agency Chiefs Tribal Council is a tribal council located in Spiritwood representing three First Nations: Pelican Lake First Nation, Big River First Nation, and Witchekan Lake First Nation.

-Battlefords Tribal Council is based in North Battleford, Saskatchewan, The three member Nations are Lucky Man Cree Nation, Little Pine First Nation, and Poundmaker First Nation.
+Battlefords Tribal Council is based in North Battleford, The three member nations are Lucky Man Cree Nation, Little Pine First Nation, and Poundmaker Cree Nation.

 Interlake Reserves Tribal Council is a tribal council based in Fairford, Manitoba.
-The council has six Nations as members but the only Cree member is Peguis First Nation.
+The council has six nations as members but the only Cree member is Peguis First Nation.

 Without affiliation with any tribal council: Big Island Lake Cree Nation, Thunderchild First Nation.

 Tribal Chiefs Ventures is a tribal council based in Edmonton with the following Cree members: Beaver Lake Cree Nation, Heart Lake First Nation, Frog Lake First Nation, and Kehewin Cree Nation.